Skip to main content

 Pros

-Perhaps the biggest advantage of the Managed Services Engagement Model is its flexibility in terms of solution offerings and service packages.
-Organizations can use the various support tiers for small—to high-level issues and make strategic system changes.
+Perhaps the most significant advantage of the Managed Services Engagement Model is its flexibility in offering solutions and service packages.
+Organizations can use support tiers for addressing small to high-level issues and make strategic system changes.

 Organizations can select suitable packages to meet their goals and business requirements through the various engagement models.